cyrilletuzi/vscode-angular-schematics/README.md

 ## Requirements

-This extension is only enabled inside an Angular >=6 project, ie. with an `angular.json` file.
+This extension requires VS Code >= 1.24 and is only enabled inside an Angular >=6 project, ie. with an `angular.json` file.

 ## Work in progress